MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

     Install-Package Microsoft.InformationProtection.Protection
     ```

-5. Add the paths of the SDK binaries (ie: dynamic link libraries), to the PATH environment variable.
-The PATH variable allows the dependent DLLs to be found at runtime, by client applications.
+5. If you're not using the NuGet package, add the paths of the SDK binaries to the PATH environment variable.
+The PATH variable allows the dependent binaries (DLLs) to be found at runtime, by client applications (OPTIONAL):

    If you're using a Windows 10 workstation: